-Applications for KCC’s Fall 2018 Full-Time Nursing program are available now!
+Applications for KCC’s Spring 2019 Part-Time Nursing Program are available now!
 Click here to visit the Nursing Admissions page.

 Registered Nurses (RNs) are health professionals who serve individuals, families and communities with actual or potential health care needs.
 They are leaders, communicators, advocates, educators and care providers in the management of actual and/or potential health problems.